When it comes to burnishing concrete, It all depends on the look you’re after

 To be successful time and time again, Bouknight — whose mantra is “perfection, not production” — notes it’s very important to find a ready mix supplier who’s cognizant of what you want to achieve and is involved in helping you achieve it.
 “When we create a floor that’s stunning, I call the supplier and tell them they must see for themselves what we can do with these materials,” he says.

 “The color chosen limits the degree of how much you can burnish the floor,” Bouknight says.
-Each trowel pass darkens the floor so if the floor is, for instance, a really light beige color you can burnish it in a subtle way.
+Each trowel pass darkens the floor.
+Thus, if the floor is, for instance, a really light beige color you can burnish it in a subtle way.
 However, you’ll have to sacrifice a really tight and smooth finish or you may wind up burning the cement in places.
 “The more you trowel, the more radical the background color becomes.
 You really have to pay attention and make sure you don’t overtrowel.
 Typically, light integral colors don’t work well,” he says.
 “Reds work well if you’re careful.”

 Bouknight says he always uses a machine to burnish floors.
 Depending on the application, these machines can weigh anywhere from 50 to 200 pounds and can be fitted with different shoes and blades.
 “A guy with a hand trowel can get a smooth surface but it will look monochromatic,” he says.
 “You won’t get the subtle, variegated, marbleized look that you get with a machine.”